The monstrous pile of dirty baby clothes, soiled bibs, and poop-stained cloth diapers…

 2. Separate Baby Clothes

-It’s an unwritten rule among parents that baby clothes are washed separately from the rest of the household’s, especially if a family member works with harmful chemicals or is a doctor/nurse/any front-liner.
-(In this COVID19 pandemic, it’s better to be safe than sorry!)
+Baby clothes must be washed separately from the rest of the household’s, especially if a family member works with harmful chemicals or is a doctor/nurse/any front-liner.

-You can sort your baby’s clothes by setting baby items apart according to washing temperatures and into smaller loads of white, dark, and light-colored clothing.
+You can sort your infant’s clothes by setting baby items apart according to washing temperatures and into smaller loads of white, dark, and light-colored clothing.

 3. Watch Out for Stains